voschezang/coding-handbook/programming-paradigms.md

 * OOP is the most powerful paradigm because we represent our program as a distributed system and allow the program to behave as a network.
   * Designing classes is as easy as designing system architectures.

+* Functional programming combines the flexibility and power of abstract mathematics with the intuitive clarity of abstract mathematics ([xkcd](https://xkcd.com/1270/))."

 * The complexity of type/class-composition scales linearly but the complexity of a **network** scales non-linearly, due to the interactions between different components.
    * Naturally, the complexity of FP programs scales linearly as well.